zisyang/linux/README-Assignment4.md

 *

 ## Questions to be answered:
-2. Include a sample of your print of exit count output from dmesg from “with ept” and “without ept”.
+### 2. Include a sample of your print of exit count output from dmesg from “with ept” and “without ept”.
-- dmesg output "without ept"
+- dmesg output (ept=0 NOT set)
 ```
 [ 7970.134443] CPUID(0x4FFFFFFF), exits=695480
 [ 7970.134729] CPUID(0x4FFFFFFE), total time in vmm: 10055375136 cycles